 - Influencing recycling rates by raising consumer and customer awareness.

-- We are a founding partner of The Closed Loop Fund, a social impact fund that invests in scaling recycling infrastructure and sustainable manufacturing technologies that advance the circular economy in the United States.
+• We are a founding partner of the Closed Loop Fund, a U.S. social impact fund that invests in scaling recycling infrastructure and sustainable manufacturing technologies to advance circular economy.

-- Through our CARE TO RECYCLE Program, we have been encouraging consumers to recycle their personal care products through educational campaigns, tips, and creative engagement programs for four years.
+• CARE TO RECYCLE is our branded initiative encouraging consumers to recycle their personal care products through educational campaigns.

-- We are also a founding member of The Healthcare Plastics Recycling Council, which is helping the healthcare industry create educational materials and support recyclability of plastics in clinical settings.
+• We are a founding partner of The Healthcare Plastics Recycling Council, an initiative helping the healthcare industry support recyclability of plastics in clinical settings.

 • We participate in Plastic Tube Recycling Collaborative as one of the few consumer companies funding efforts to advance recycling solutions for plastic tubes in North America.

 • As a member of Inclusive Waste Recycling Consortium, we are promoting scalable “value from waste” programs that help recycling cooperatives in Brazil and India to improve their operational processes develop a stronger social infrastructure, and create a sustainable market for their materials.